-Screen and stage actress Kitty Peterkin has a long list of credits behind her including the lead role of Matilda in London West End’s Matilda the Musical at Cambridge Theatre.
+Screen and stage actress Kitty Peterkin has a long list of credits behind her including the lead role of Matilda in London West End’s the Royal Shakespeare Company’s Matilda The Musical at Cambridge Theatre.
 Last year, Kitty starred in Surviving Christmas with the Relatives as Daisy and had chance to attend the UK red carpet premiere, she has also previously acted in many TV series including Hetty Feather and Wallander.
 Sitting down with us, Kitty talks about performing as Matilda, how she prepares for roles and playing Daisy in Surviving Christmas with the Relatives.

-What was your experience like being cast as the lead role in Matilda the Musical in the West End at a young age?
+What was your experience like being cast as the lead role in the Royal Shakespeare Company’s Matilda The Musical in the West End at a young age?

 It was very exciting.
 I’d wanted to do it since I was about six years old.
 I absolutely loved doing it and I met loads of new people who are now friends for life.
 It was a really amazing experience.

 Had you seen the show before being cast and how did you feel when booking the role?

 I had been to see the show on my sixth and my ninth birthday.
 Since then, it had been my dream role and my goal to get the role of Matilda.
 It took me about eighteen months to get the role, and when I did, I was standing outside my school, I had just been picked up and my mum got the phone call from my agent saying, “Kitty’s Matilda” and I just burst into tears.

 Do you have a favourite scene or song from the musical to perform and what did you find most challenging?